Journalism is fast forsaking paper,

 I bought my first newspaper from a vendor on the street near my school, so I’d have been about twelve years old.
 It became a habit, informing me on the wider world and, acting as a barrier against my immediate world when I wished to exclude it.
 My father was in his brief parabola as a Television Personality (these days they’re called Celebrities, a curious term as it implies that something is worthy of celebration) and had bought, near the film studios so very far from beloved Cornwall, a rambling house that started out all low megalithic walls and ships timbers in the Domesday Book and expanded through the centuries into a Regency Pretension with French Windows and walls so slight that an iron brace had been put through the wing with a cross on one end and a letter ‘S’ on the other to stop the stuccoed brickwork bulging under the weight of the roof.
 I was allocated a bedroom somewhere in the late Seventeenth Century with elm floorboards that would today each cost the price of a dinner at the Ritz.
 A window with wobbly glass gave on the house where lived Jill and Gerry with their daughters Linda, Stella and Wendy who during my limited leisure leavened the monastic chill of my daily sorrows.
-Their house had been built as private library to J. L. Garvin, the editor of the Observer, whose bronze head dominated our grandest chamber from a pseudo-gothic alcove.
+Their house had been built as private library to J. L. Garvin, the Editor of 'The Observer', whose bronze head by the American sculptor Jo Davidson dominated our grandest chamber.

 "I tell you the truth, when you were young, you were able to do as you liked; you dressed yourself and went wherever you wanted to go.
 But when you are old, you will stretch out your hands, and others will dress you and take you where you don't want to go."